Intilery/intilery.github.io/docs/sdk/ios.md

 - on a scheduled timer, every 30 seconds
 - when the app goes to the background

 To limit memory and disk usage, Intilery only queues up to 1000 events.
-When the app is terminated, Intielry saves the queue to disk, and loads that data again at app launch so there is no data loss.
+When the app is terminated, Intilery saves the queue to disk, and loads that data again at app launch so there is no data loss.

 ## Getting Started